 CHI Health Schuyler is a critical access hospital in a rural setting.
-In addition to its 25 critical access beds CHI Health Schuyler offers a wide variety of services to the residents of Colfax County.
-24-hour emergency services, inpatient medical and surgical care, outpatient observation, outpatient surgical and skilled services are provided locally for patients of all ages.
+In addition to its 25 critical access beds CHI Health Schuyler offers a wide variety of services to residents are provided locally for patients of all ages in Colfax County:

 Outpatient specialty physicians supplement the local medical staff by providing specialty clinics in areas such as cardiology, ENT, gastrointestinal, general surgery, gynecology, nephrology, orthopedics, podiatry, and urology on a regular basis ensuring our patients receive services from the expertise of specialists in a service close to home.

 Primary Care services are provided by CHI Health Clinic at three locations within Colfax County:

 CHI Health Schuyler opened its doors on October 11, 1953, serving the communities of Schuyler, Clarkson, Howells, Leigh and the residents of rural Colfax County.
 In 1971, the hospital expanded to 52 acute care beds through two separate additions.
 In 1986 the hospital converted 31 beds to long-term care.
 Formerly known as Memorial Hospital, CHI Health Schuyler became part of Immanuel Health Systems in 1994 which evolved into becoming part of CHI Health (formerly known as Alegent Health) in 1996.
 A new clinic was constructed attached to the hospital in 1995 in addition to a new clinic being built in Howells to better serve the healthcare needs of the northern end of Colfax County.